maniospas/Blombly/docs/basics/builtins.md

 ## Defer

-Deferring declares code to run later. *The deferred code is always executed*, even if errors occur in the interim.
+Deferring sets code to run later. *The deferred code is always executed*, even if errors occur in the interim.
 Normally, defer occurs just before return statements, including returning from `new` scopes that create structs.
 It is also applied upon entering and exiting `try` blocks.
 In advanced settings, you can clear resources, remove cyclic struct references,